ajhenley/gitbook/basicjava_md.md

 Java was developed in the early 1990's at Sun Microsystems by James Gosling.
 Sun has since been acquired by Oracle Corporation so they now maintain Java.

-Java is the most popular programming language in the world.
+Java is one of the most popular programming languages in use today.

 ####Java Versions
 Major release versions of Java, along with their release dates: